phidra/notes/structured/transverse/README.md

 Simple things should be simple, complex things should be possible ([Alan KAY](https://www.goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible))

+(Modeling) is the essence of our work; coding is just a formality. ([source](https://dev.to/mateusznowak/heroes-of-domain-driven-design-prologue-f37))

 # Gestion des erreurs

 En résumé (à l'occasion de l'annotation de [cet article](../../2024-10-15-ultimate-guide-error-handling-in-python.md)) :